06.06.02 – Public Access to Campus Buildings (Interim)

 II.
 POLICY

 While the University of Houston is a public university, the institution retains the right to establish, manage and control access to all University buildings.
 This policy applies to all facilities owned, leased, and/or under the control of the University of Houston.
-With the exception of the M.D.
-Anderson Library, Cullen Performance Hall and the University Student Centers, University-owned buildings and facilities are not considered open to the public.
-Therefore, access to University buildings and facilities, including UH – Sugar Land is generally restricted to University students, faculty, staff, vendors and invited guests.
-This requires University students, faculty, staff, and contractors/vendors to carry their UH IDs at all times to obtain access to campus buildings.
-A person's UH ID is the key to enter campus buildings during restricted access hours.
+With the exception of the University Libraries, Cullen Performance Hall and the University Student Centers, University-owned buildings and facilities are not considered open to the public.
+Therefore, access to University buildings and facilities, including UH – Sugar Land and Katy, is generally restricted to University students, faculty, staff, vendors, contractors and invited guests.
+This requires University students, faculty, staff, and vendors/contractors to carry their UH Cougar Card at all times to obtain access to campus buildings.
+A person's UH Cougar Card is the key to enter campus buildings during restricted access hours.

 III.
 DEFINITIONS

-A. Electronic Access Control System (EACS) – The system used by the University to electronically control access to buildings and facilities.
-EACS allows the University to limit access to buildings, facilities and/or areas inside buildings and facilities to provide extra personal safety.
-Examples of EACS include, but are not limited to, door access systems requiring a University Identification Card, proximity card, or retinal scan, panic/duress buttons, video surveillance systems and intrusion protection systems.
+A. Electronic Access Control System (EACS) – The EACS, managed by the Cougar Access Control Services within Facilities/Construction Management in coordination with University Information Technology and with support from UHPD, is used by the University to electronically control access to buildings and facilities.
+The EACS allows the University to limit access to buildings, facilities and/or areas inside buildings and facilities to provide additional levels of security.
+Examples include, but are not limited to, door access systems requiring a UH Cougar Card and proximity cards.

-E. Department Access Users (DAU) - The DAUs have the responsibility for the management of electronic access to building perimeter doors and other access areas under the control of the department.
-This includes granting and revoking access to all restricted areas under control by that department, as well as changing restricted hours on a temporary basis as needed.
+D. Department Access Users (DAU) – The DAUs have the responsibility for the management of electronic access lists to building perimeter doors and other access areas under the control of the department.
+This includes granting and revoking after-hours access to all restricted areas under control by that department, as well as changing restricted hours on a temporary basis as needed.

 IV.
 SECURITY ZONES